Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Ubiquitous He 2 Ly Absorption in 17 Quasar Sightlines

 In general, the 7 sightlines probing $z>3$ show very strong \ion{He}{2} absorption on large scales.
 However, significant transmission spikes are visible in several spectra.
-The transmission spike in the Q~0302$-$003 sightline likely corresponds to the \ion{He}{3} proximity zone of a foreground quasar at $z=3.05$ \citep{heap00,jakobsen03}.
-Smaller but still significant spikes exist in the sightlines toward HS~0911$+$4809 ($z\simeq 3.16$), SDSS~J1253$+$6817 ($z\simeq 3.15$, $z\simeq 3.33$) and SDSS~J1319$+$5202 ($z\simeq 3.45$).
+The transmission spike in the Q~0302$-$003 sightline likely corresponds to the \ion{He}{3} proximity zone of a foreground quasar at $z=3.05$ \citep{heap00,jakobsen03,syphers14}.
+Smaller but still significant spikes exist in the sightlines toward HS~0911$+$4809 ($z\simeq 3.16$, $6.2\sigma$ significance), SDSS~J1319$+$5202 ($z\simeq 3.45$, $8.8\sigma$ significance), and SDSS~J1253$+$6817 ($z\simeq 3.15$, $6.2\sigma$ significance).
 The length of the absorption troughs between these spikes is hard to determine due to geocoronal emission and data quality.
-Unexpectedly, two sightlines show longer ($\Delta z\simeq 0.1$) shallow transmission regions: SDSS~J1253$+$6817 at $z\simeq 3.1$ and SDSS~J1711$+$6052 at $z\simeq 3.15$ and $z\simeq 3.39$.
-Extensive tests with modified background subtraction windows, background smoothing lengths and gain sag corrections confirmed that these shallow transmission regions are not due to local systematic background subtraction errors.
+The flux spike in SDSS~J1253$+$6817 is part of a longer shallow transmission region at $3.08<z<3.18$.
+Another flux spike is revealed by the night portion of the data at $z\simeq 3.06$ that is clearly separated from the residual geocoronal Ly$\alpha$ emission.
+However, in the vicinity of geocoronal line residuals only prominent flux spikes can be unambiguously identified, such that these regions must be excluded from a statistical analysis.